-While LFA, PNW has strong support and guidance from our Washington D.C.-based national headquarters, with its cutting-edge educational materials and program designs; we are a grass-roots non-profit with only one full-time employee, CEO, Celia Y. Weisman.
+While LFA, PNW has strong support and guidance from our Washington D.C.-based national headquarters, with its cutting-edge educational materials and program designs; we are a grass-roots non-profit with only one full-time employee, CEO, Celia Y. Weisman and a part-time employee, Nila Tyrell, Administrative and Program Coordinator.
 To realize our dream of growth, we need more volunteers who can bring diverse talents to our organization.
 Here is a list of ways to get involved with LFA, PNW, and help us realize the vision of a world without lupus.
 Please join us.

 We welcome your participation in the following committees: